synergylabs/BuildingDepot/docs/docker-implementation.md

 Email is dev-only: mailpit catches signup/reset mail on 8025 (see [`../deploy/docker/README.md`](../deploy/docker/README.md)).
-TLS is handled by the host nginx with a Tailscale, Let's Encrypt, or building-CA cert — see [`deployment.md`](deployment.md).
+TLS is handled by the host nginx with a Tailscale or Let's Encrypt cert — see [`deployment.md`](deployment.md).

 ## State and resetting